-Are you thinking about becoming a travel agent?
+Are you thinking about becoming a travel advisor?

-Let’s see how many personality traits you share with the most successful agents!
+Let’s see how many personality traits you share with the most successful advisors!

 You aren’t just selling travel – you’re selling experiences.
 You must have a knack for understanding your customers' needs and desires.
 You don’t focus on selling them on a trip or a destination they might not enjoy.
 Rather, you concentrate on your clients’ individuality and help create a unique experience for them that will last for years to come.